tomayac/blogccasion/posts/2024/11/eleventy-11ty-year-year-month-and-year-month-day-indexes.md

 ## `.eleventy.js`

 If you have a URL structure that's similar to mine, feel free to copy the relevant excerpts quoted in the following snippet from [my `.eleventy.js`](https://github.com/tomayac/blogccasion/blob/main/.eleventy.js) and add them to your `.eleventy.js`.
-The `_.chain()` is from the [lodash](https://lodash.com/docs/4.17.15#chain) library.
+The `_.chain()` function is from the [lodash](https://lodash.com/docs/4.17.15#chain) library.

 ```js
 // Year collection